-Perhaps being inspired by the great run by Eliud Kipchoge at the Berlin Marathon this weekend, I have been getting numerous calls and text messages from many people who are interested in joining the runners’ club.
+How do I start running?
+Perhaps getting inspired by great runs like those by Eliud Kipchoge at the Berlin Marathon, or Ruth Chepngetich at the Chicago Marathon, I have been getting numerous calls and text messages from many people who are interested in joining the runners’ club.

-What I like about running is that, as long as you have the right training shoes, apparel and a wrist watch, you can be able to begin running right away!
+What I like about running is that, as long as you have the right training shoes, apparel and a wristwatch, you can be able to start running right away!